conbench/benchalerts/README.md

     for creating an App.
     - If you are an admin of your GitHub organization, follow the instructions for "a GitHub App owned by an organization."
-This method is preferred because the org will own the app instead of a user account (who may not be part of the org in the future).
+This method is preferred because the org will own the app instead of a user, who may not be part of the org in the future.
+(This will not affect the identity of the bot that posts to GitHub, just the ownership of the App.)
     - If not, you can follow the instructions for "a GitHub App owned by a personal account."
 You will send an installation request to org admins after creating the app.
 You can always transfer the ownership of the app to an org later.